Continuing Education Activity

 The site of administration of local anesthetic also influences the risk of toxicity.
 Unintended direct intravenous injection or rapid vascular uptake of the drug is the most common reason for bupivacaine toxicity, which has an upper limit of 2.5 to 3.5 mg/kg upper limit of dosing.
 Depending on the vascularity of the injection site and the technique, toxicity of the medication can occur if administering the upper limit of the dosing recommendations.
 Signs and symptoms of toxicity may occur rapidly or be delayed.

-At therapeutic levels, local anesthetics block voltage-gated Na-channels at alpha subunit inside the channel, preventing Na+ influx, preventing depolarization and action potential generation.
-At toxic levels, they affect cardiac Na+-channels and neurons in the brain, blocking K+, Ca2+, and NMDA receptors.
+At therapeutic levels, local anesthetics block voltage-gated Na-channels at the alpha subunit inside the channel, preventing Na+ influx, preventing depolarization, and action potential generation.
+They affect cardiac Na+-channels and neurons in the brain at toxic levels, blocking K+, Ca2+, and NMDA receptors.
 Local anesthetics also interfere with cellular processes, including oxidative phosphorylation, free fatty acid utilization, and cAMP production.
 Toxic levels of local anesthetics on the heart lead to conduction irregularities, impaired cardiac contractility, and the loss of vascular tone secondary to extreme vasodilation.

 Signs and Symptoms